What is Personal Development and what does it mean to you?

 Do you have to make changes to your routine and or home life in order to participate?
 What equipment do you need?
 Do you have to change your eating habits and give anything up?

-Before you start on any programme of Personal Development it helps to identify your reasons, what will motivate you and keep you going, what will you need in order to overcome the challenges that lie ahead?
+Before you start on any programme relating to your own Personal Development it helps to identify your reasons, what will motivate you and keep you going, what will you need in order to overcome the challenges that lie ahead?
 Do you have the time to participate and what do you have to give up in order to set that time aside?

 Lets assume you want to learn to drive a car and get a Driver’s Licence.